paulrobertlloyd/paulrobertlloyd-v3/src/_posts/entries/2009-08-09-upcoming_attractions.markdown

 For more details visit [this years event site][8], and let us know if you can make it on the [Upcoming page][9].

 ## dConstruct
-{% picture supporting /2009/08/upcoming_attractions_dconstruct.png class="u-pull-right" alt="dConstruct 2009" %}Of the many paid for conferences available each year, I've always maintained that [dConstruct][10] and [An Event Apart][11] are the two not to missed.
+{% include image.html preset="supporting" path="2009/08/upcoming_attractions_dconstruct.png" class="u-pull-right" alt="dConstruct 2009" %}Of the many paid for conferences available each year, I've always maintained that [dConstruct][10] and [An Event Apart][11] are the two not to missed.
 Both have an unrivaled focus on quality, both in terms of the overall conference experience, as well as the content provided by the featured speakers.

 Unfortunately I won't be able to attend An Event Apart this year, but being a fully paid up member of the [Elf Cartel][12], means I can once again revel in the unbounded geek-fest that is dConstruct.